German Shepherds and Dangerous Foods: 8 You Must Avoid

 4. Macadamia Nuts

-Macadamia nuts are extremely toxic to dogs.
-Ingesting even a few can cause weakness, tremors, vomiting, fever, and depression within 12 hours.
+Macadamia nuts are extremely toxic for dogs.
+Ingesting even a few can cause tremors, vomiting, weakness, fever, and depression within 12 hours.
+While the specific toxin is unknown, I always advise German Shepherd owners to treat these nuts as completely off-limits.

 5. Avocado